Computer Science Department

 Our group mission is to take over the entire world with sound reasoning and provable guarantees. 🌈

-Towards this mission, I am looking for graduate students with strong backgrounds in 1) the formal aspects of programming languages and 2) building realistic systems and tools.
-Students are not required to be strong in both, though I would like students to have an interest in both.
+Towards this mission, we are looking for graduate students with strong backgrounds in 1) the formal aspects of programming languages and 2) building realistic systems and tools.
+Students are not required to be strong in both, though it would be good to have an interest in both.
 I am happy to talk to strong postdoctoral candidates and enthusiastic undergraduate students as well.

 CMU has a large and active Principles of Programming group.
 The group has become even larger and more active now that Jan Hoffmann, Matt Fredrikson, and I have joined.
 The School of Computer Science PhD application is here.

 Research projects include, but are not limited to, the following.

 Information leaks often occur because conditional access checks are intertwined with other functionality.
 We want to make software more secure by reducing opportunities for programmers to inadvertently leak information.
 Our prior work on the Jeeves programming language introduced the idea of policy-agnostic programming: separating privacy and security policies from the rest of the code while relying on the compiler/compile to implement policy checks.
 Jeeves enforces policies at runtime.
 Follow-up work on Lifty uses a static program repair-based approach for inserting the necessary conditional checks at compile-time, where the programmer specifies policies as refinement types.
 We are interested in, among other things, the following extensions of this work: